sematext/spm-agent-docker/README.md

 SPM for Docker recognizes log formats - so your logs arrive in a structured format in Logsene!
 The format recognition, data extractions, date parsing etc. is provided by [logagent-js](https://github.com/sematext/logagent-js) and covers:
 - Format detection e.g. for
+    - Mongo DB
-	- nginx
+	- Nginx
-	- apache
+	- Apache
-	- mysql
+	- MySQL
-	- redis
+	- Redis
 - plain text log messages
 - line delemited JSON logs